Skincare for Gen Z: Build a Routine That Actually Works

 Environmental and Lifestyle Factors

-Beyond digital concerns, Gen Z contends with rising environmental pollution levels affecting urban-dwelling youth, climate-change induced weather extremes challenging skin barrier function, increased consumption of ultra-processed foods linked to inflammatory skin conditions, and higher stress levels documented among today's young adults.
+Beyond digital concerns, Gen Z contends with rising environmental pollution levels, climate-change induced weather extremes challenging skin barrier function, increased consumption of ultra-processed foods linked to inflammatory skin conditions, and higher documented stress levels.

 Building Your Foundational Routine: The Gen Z Essentials